emilyslouie/threejsjourney/README.md

 ## Shadows

-With lights we also ened shadows.
+With lights we also need shadows.
 The back part of objects that are dark are called **core shadows**.
 The **drop shadows** are the shadows created on other objects.

 When doing a render, Three.js will do a render for all lights that cast shadows.
 These will simulate the lights seens as if it were a camera.
 When the light renders, `MeshDepthMaterial` replaces all mesh materials.
 It's then stored as textures and named shadow maps.